On this page

 COPD Is Not Contagious

-Despite the seriousness of COPD, it is important to understand that the disease itself is NOT contagious.
+Despite the seriousness of COPD, the disease itself is NOT contagious.
 You can't catch COPD from someone else, nor can you pass it on to others.
 COPD is a chronic condition that develops over time from a combination of genetic and environmental factors.
 The main reason someone develops COPD is smoking.

 How COPD Develops Over Time

 COPD is a progressive disease, meaning that it will worsen over time.
-The damage caused to the lungs by smoking and other irritants happens gradually, leading to worse symptoms and lung function over the years.
-In the early stages of COPD, symptoms may be mild and may not significantly impact daily life.
-But, as the disease progresses, symptoms like shortness of breath, chronic cough, and fatigue can become more debilitating.
+The damage caused to the airways and air sacs by smoking and other irritants happens gradually.
+In the early stages of COPD, symptoms can be mild and may not even really impact daily life.
+As the disease progresses, symptoms like shortness of breath, chronic cough, and fatigue can become more debilitating.

 Risk of Transmitting Other Infections Through Coughing

-While COPD itself is not contagious, people with the condition are more susceptible to respiratory infections like pneumonia and influenza.
-These infections can be more severe for people with COPD and can lead to exacerbations.
-Exacerbations are periods of worsening symptoms that might even require hospitalization.
+Even though COPD itself is not contagious, people with the condition are more susceptible to respiratory infections like pneumonia and influenza.
+These infections can be more severe for COPDers and can lead to exacerbations.
+Exacerbations are flare-ups of the disease (and often mean hospitalization).

 If a person with COPD coughs or sneezes while they have another illness, they can spread these infections to others.
 Coughing into the arm and good hand hygiene helps prevents the spread of droplets and germs.